 04 of 06

-Jacksonville is home to a number of high-quality museums, including the historic Cummer Museum of Art and the Museum of Contemporary Art.
-MOSH, the Museum of Science and History, is a popular family destination.
-While most of Jacksonville's museums have a small entrance fee to help with operational costs, some, some offer special promotion.
+Jacksonville is home to a number of high-quality museums, including the historic Cummer Museum of Art and the Museum of Contemporary Art, and MOSH, the Museum of Science and History, is a popular family destination.
+While most of Jacksonville's museums have a small entrance fee to help with operational costs, some offer special promotional pricing on events throughout the year.
 The Cummer, for example, provides free admission on Tuesdays.Continue to 5 of 6 below.

 05 of 06